pokhreldipesh/nepalidate/README.md

 # Nepali Date

-Nepali date is php package written for convert nepali date to english and english to nepali.
+Nepali date is php package for working with nepali date.
 This package supports nepali date formatting nicely according to your needs.
 Following are the key features of this package:

 - Convert english date (AD) to nepali(BS).
 - Convert nepali(BS) to english date (AD).
 - Supports various nepali date formatting.
 - Extensible

-This is the powerfull nepali date package based on searching algorithm till date.

 ## Installation